vauxhal/equares/equares_http/public/meta/doc/page/editor-usage-snippets.md

 1. Find the snippet you are going to pick and click its title in the list of snippet.
 2. Click the **Pick** button at the bottom of the dialog.
+3. Don't forget to click the **Ok** button in the text editor to accept new value of box property.

 ## Creating new snippet